Avaiga/taipy-doc/docs/manuals/core/user_core_configuration.md

 pipeline_config = tp.configure_pipeline("multiply_pipeline", [task_config])
 ```

-On this example, we create a pipeline config which consists of a task in the previous example.
+On this example, we create a pipeline config which is made of a single task, identical to the one in the previous example.

 # Scenario configuration